buckelieg/jdbc-fn/README.md

 ### Scripts
 There are two options to run an arbitrary SQL scripts:

-1) Provide a script itself
++ Provide a script itself
 ```java
 db.script("CREATE TABLE TEST (id INTEGER NOT NULL, name VARCHAR(255));INSERT INTO TEST(id, name) VALUES(1, 'whatever');UPDATE TEST SET name = 'whatever_new' WHERE name = 'whatever';DROP TABLE TEST;").execute();
 ```
-2) Provide a file with an SQL script
++ Provide a file with an SQL script
 ```java
 db.script(new File("path/to/script.sql")).timeout(60).execute();
 ```
 Script:
-<br/>Can contain single- and multiline comments.
++ Can contain single- and multiline comments.
-<br/>Each statement must be separated by a semicolon (";").
++ Each statement must be separated by a semicolon (";").
-<br/>Execution results ignored and not handled after all.
++ Execution results ignored and not handled after all.
-<br/>Support named parameters
++ Support named parameters
-<br/>Support escaped syntax, so it is possible to include JDBC-like procedure call statements.
++ Support escaped syntax, so it is possible to include JDBC-like procedure call statements.

 ### Transactions
 Long story short - an example: